Naso, Bemidabar, & Vayakheil: Reconstructing

 Bemidbar & Naso: Four Directions of Service

 East, south, west, and north.
-The book of Numbers/Bemidbar (“In a wilderness”) begins by organizing the Israelites before they set off from Mount Sinai.
+The book of Numbers/Bemidbar (“In the wilderness of”) begins by organizing the Israelites before they set off from Mount Sinai.
 The first Torah portion, also called Bemidbar, lays out where each tribe camps and what order the tribes march in when they travel.

 The Israelites camp in two concentric rings around the portable sanctuary called the Tent of Meeting.
-The outer ring is for the twelve tribes, excluding the Levites and counting Efrayim and Menasheh (named after Joseph’s sons) as two separate tribes; that way the ring can be divided into four quadrants, with three tribes camping in each cardinal direction.
+The outer ring is for the twelve tribes, excluding the Levites and counting Efrayim and Menasheh (named after Joseph’s sons) as two separate tribes.
+This outer ring is divided into four quadrants, with three tribes camping in each cardinal direction.
 (See my post Bemidbar: Tribes in Four Directions.)

 Next God says that the Levite men will be responsible for the sanctuary, and camp in a protective inner circle around it.1